 3 Practice speech at your child’s level

 It’s important to have realistic expectations for your child.
 A child who isn’t talking won’t suddenly start using sentences.
-Think of speech development as a ladder: kids need to climb up one rung at a time.
+Think of speech development as a ladder: Kids need to climb up one rung at a time.

 If your child is using some words, you can focus on teaching functional words.
-Functional words are ones that can easily communicate a want or a need, such as more, please, help, eat, and drink.
+Functional words are ones that can easily express a want or a need, such as more, please, help, eat, and drink.

 How do you know if your child needs speech therapy?